camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 :::

 Process instance migration fits a running process instance to a different process definition.
-This can be useful when the process definition needs changes due to bugs or updated requirements.
+This can be useful when the process definition of a running process instance needs changes due to bugs or updated requirements.

 :::tip
 To repair a broken process instance without making changes to the process definition, use [process instance modification](./process-instance-modification.md) instead.